ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ---

 ## Prerequisites
-* Ballerina latest distribution.
+* Install the latest Ballerina distribution.
 * Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-* Login to Azure CLI by executing `az login` command.
+* Log in to the Azure CLI by executing the `az login` command.
-* Create an Azure [Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal) with the given resource group with the following requirements: Make sure to remember the function application name and storage account name as they will be required in code samples.
+* Create an [Azure Function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal) with the given resource group with the following requirements.

+>**Note:** Make sure to remember the function application name and storage account name as they will be required in the code samples.
    - Runtime stack - `Java 11`
-   - Hosting operating system - `Windows` (default; Linux is not supported in Azure for custom handlers at the moment)
+   - Hosting operating system - `Windows` (By default, Linux is not supported in Azure for custom handlers at the moment.)

 ## Triggers and Bindings